david1602/1337/README.md

 ## Update your configuration file
 Copy `config.js.template` to `config.js` and fill out your data.
 The `dbConn` object is ready to use for knex, however, the `dbConn.connection` is relevant for `pg-promise`.
 The token is the token you receive from @BotFather on Telegram.
+Along with that, you can add an ownerid which can be a ID of a telegram user (probably yourself as administrator) who is the only person to execute certain commands.

 ## Set up the database
 _Create the database and a role with password and login permission.
 Make sure you use the credentials you used in the configuration.
 Also give the ownership to that role._